DefaultMaxim/DefaultMaxim/README.md

 I am ML developer specializing on TimeSeries, optimization and CV.
 Here you will find a collection of projects and repositories that showcase my skills.
 ### 💻 Technologies stack
 ---
-1. PyTorch
+1. PyTorch RL
+2. Stochastic process
-2. CatBoost
+3. CatBoost
-3. SQL
+4. SQL
-4. Pandas
+5. Pandas

 ### 📫 Contact Me
 ---